 Build

 The T7 has the same solid weight to it that I loved in my other models.
 It’s made of brushed aluminium and has a USB-C output.
 It feels more premium than some of my other SSDs.
 But that’s the effect of having a metal instead of a plastic casing.
+The T7 has a sleek and slimline profile, making it a perfect travel-friendly SSD storage.

 Capacity